Skip to content

 For macOS:

-Open the Terminal application on macOS and run the following command:
+Open the Terminal app on macOS and run the following command:

 # Download the latest stable version for macOS